socketstream/socketstream/README.md

     node app.coffee

-If all goes well you'll see the SocketStream banner coming up, then you're ready to start coding!
+If all goes well you'll see the SocketStream banner coming up, then you're ready to start!

 ### Tests